christophstrasen/WorldObserver/docs/glossary.md

 - **Probe (active scan):** periodically inspects world state (example: squares `scope = "near"` / `"vision"`, zombies `scope = "allLoaded"`).

 ### Fact type (fact plan type / interest type)
 The top-level category of fact work WorldObserver can run and merge.
-In the interest API this is `type` (example: `"squares"`, `"zombies"`).
+In the interest API this is `spec.type` (example: `"squares"`, `"zombies"`).

 Note: in docs we call this **interest type** to avoid confusion with observation payload “families”.